Generalized discrete Markov spectra: Classical Discrete Markov Spectrum

 In this subsection, we decompose a Cohn matrix into a product of fundamental matrices using geometric information.
 We consider the square lattice in $\mathbb{R}^2$ (including its grid lines), subdivided by lines of slope $-1$ that pass through lattice points.
 We denote this modified lattice by $\widetilde{\mathbb{R}^2}$.

 For a given irreducible fraction $t=\frac{a}{b}\in (0,\infty)$, consider again the line segment in $\widetilde{\mathbb{R}^2}$ from $(0,0)$ to $(b,a)$, denoted $L_t$.

 We now define $\overline{L_t}$ to be the line segment obtained by shifting $L_t$ slightly to the left.
 We regard that the left endpoint passes through the lower-left edge, whereas the right endpoint remains within the upper-right edge (although the subtle difference in how we treat the two endpoints is not very important in this section, it becomes significant in Section \ref{section:Generalized Cohn matrices and their decompositions} when we assign signs to edges in $\widetilde{\mathbb R^2}$).
 In Figure~\ref{fig:ex-extendedpresnakegraph}, the situation described above is illustrated in a deformed manner for better visual clarity.
-The same type of deformation will be used in all subsequent figures.
+The same type of deformation is used in all subsequent figures.

-\begin{remark} We can also obtain $\overline{L_t}$ by using an one-punctured torus: project $L_t$ onto an arc on the triangulated once-punctured torus, slightly push the arc upward to obtain a loop, and view $\overline{L_t}$ as the embedding of that loop back into $\widetilde{\mathbb R^2}$.
+\begin{remark} One can also obtain $\overline{L_t}$ using a once-punctured torus: project $L_t$ onto an arc on the triangulated once-punctured torus, slightly push the arc upward to obtain a loop, and view $\overline{L_t}$ as the embedding of that loop back into $\widetilde{\mathbb R^2}$.
 Figure \ref{fig:interpretation-of-Lt} shows the case where $t=\frac{1}{1}$.

-\end{remark} Using $\overline{L_t}$, we construct an integer sequence for any irreducible fraction $t\in (0,\infty)$.
-To this end, we will introduce the sign rule of triangles in $\widetilde{\mathbb R^2}$ associated a curve segment.
+\end{remark} We use $\overline{L_t}$ to construct an integer sequence for any irreducible fraction $t\in (0,\infty)$.
+For this purpose, we introduce the sign rule of triangles in $\widetilde{\mathbb R^2}$ associated with a curve segment.